QCBA: Improving Rule Classifiers Learned from Quantitative Data by Recovering Information Lost by Discretisation: Experiments

-The CBA algorithm has three hyperparameters -- minimum confidence, minimum support thresholds and the total number of candidate rules.
-In \cite{Liu98integratingclassification} it is recommended to use 50\% as minimum confidence and 1\% as minimum support.
+The evaluations were performed on a computer running Ubuntu 20.04 equipped with 32 GB of RAM, a Samsung SSD 960 EVO hard disk, and an Intel(R) Core(TM) i5-7440HQ CPU @ 2.80GHz.
+For the evaluations in Table~\ref{tbl:qcba} and Table~\ref{tbl:olderBench} the software was externally restricted to one CPU core.
+The scalability benchmark (Figures~\ref{fig:indivallKDDablation},\ref{fig:kdd}) was run on an Intel(R) Xeon(R) CPU E5-2630 v4 @ 2.20GHz with six virtualized cores and 22 GBs of RAM. \paragraph{Metaparameter Setup} The CBA algorithm has three main hyperparameters -- minimum confidence, minimum support thresholds, and the total number of candidate rules.
+In \cite{Liu98integratingclassification} it was recommended to use 50\% as the minimum confidence and 1\% as the minimum support.
 For our experiments, we used these thresholds.
-In \cite{Liu98integratingclassification} the total number of rules used was 80.000, however it was noted that the performance starts to stabilize already around 60.000 rules.
-According to our experiments (not included in this article), there is virtually no difference between the 80.000 and 50.000 thresholds apart from the higher computation time for the former, therefore we used 50.000.\footnote{In our best setup, we observed less than 0.1\% improvement in average accuracy and 5\% increase in average rule count when the maximum number of rules was increased from 50.000 to 80.000.} We also limited the maximum number of literals in the antecedent to 5.
-For the standalone CBA run, default rule pruning was used as described \cite{Liu98integratingclassification}, otherwise it was not performed within CBA.\footnote{Preferably, QCBA should obtain on its input model built with CBA, but with default rule pruning not performed to obtain more rules for tuning.
-Such variation of CBA is not reported to be separately described in \cite{Liu98integratingclassification} or in other prior research.
-Our CBA implementation was thus adapted to allow deactivation of default rule pruning. }
+In \cite{Liu98integratingclassification}, the total number of rules used was 80.000; however, it was noted that the performance starts to stabilise at approximately 60.000 rules.
+According to our experiments (not included in this article), there is virtually no difference between the 80.000 and 50.000 thresholds apart from the higher computation time for the former; therefore we used 50.000.\footnote{In our best setup, we observed less than 0.1 percent point improvement in the average accuracy and 5 percent point increase in the average rule count when the maximum number of rules is increased from 50.000 to 80.000.} We also limited the maximum number of literals in the antecedent to 5.
+For the standalone CBA run, default rule pruning is used.
+For the other runs, it is not performed within CBA.\footnote{Preferably, QCBA should obtain its input model built with CBA but with default rule pruning not performed as part of CBA to obtain more rules for tuning.
+Such variation of CBA is not separately described in \cite{Liu98integratingclassification} or in other prior research known to us.
+Our CBA implementation is adapted to allow the deactivation of default rule pruning. }